Skip to main content

 5. The Bonus-Malus System Explained

-France uses a system called coefficient de reduction-majoration (CRM), often referred to by the simpler term bonus-malus.
+France uses a system called coefficient de réduction-majoration (CRM), often referred to by the simpler term bonus-malus.
 It directly rewards careful drivers and penalises those who cause accidents.
+The framework is set by Article A121-1 of the French Insurance Code.

 How CRM Works